danblevins/groupme-top-stock-gainers/README.md

-# 📱 GroupMe Top Stock Gainers Script
+# 📱 GroupMe Top Stock Gainers

 ## About this Project